Princess Cecilia of Sweden: Early life

 In 1563, Eric XIV discovered Cecilia and her sister having a party in their rooms in the middle of the night.
 This led to an argument between Cecilia and Eric.
 It is presumed that it was because of this incident, as well as the Vadstena scandal, that Eric issued a new protocol for the royal court, in which his sisters were to be placed under more a strict observation to prevent them from damaging their reputation, such as leaving the palace at night or early morning or accepting guests at night or letters without permission.
 This was particularly in regard to Cecilia, as Eric accused her of mixing with questionable people.
 The rules also banned the princesses from receiving supplicants and meddle in politics on their behalf, or to in any way interfere in affairs of state: the same year, Cecilia, Anna and Sophia had sent a letter of protest to Eric regarding his imprisonment of their brother John, something he had a very negative reaction to.
 Cecilia had protested openly toward these regulations.

 Cecilia and her sister Anna were long supposed to be married to Louis of Palatine-Simmern, George John of Palatine-Veldenz or Poppo of Henneberg.
 The purpose was to make the Vasa Dynasty related to the more influential German families.
 The negotiation with Georg John was advanced when he chose Anna over her after the Vadstena scandal.
 In 1561, she was proposed to by Henry, the earl of Arundel.
 She was willing to accept, but Eric does not seem to have given it much consideration.
-In 1562, she was proposed by the Polish magnate count Johan (Jan) Tenczynski.
-Eric liked the idea, and according to Cecilia, he forced her to agree, but the plans did not materialize.
+In 1561 Polish magnate count Jan Tęczyński, who was sent by the Polish king on a diplomatic mission to Sweden and Finland.
+While at the Swedish court, he fell in love with Cecilia and began courting her.
+Eric liked the idea, and according to Cecilia, he forced her to agree.
+After obtaining preliminary consent for the marriage, Jan Tęczyński returned to Poland.
+In September 1563, he set out by sea with his cousin, also Jan, Tęczyński (the starost of Rohatyn) and their accompanying retinue to finalize his efforts to win Cecilia’s hand.
+However, the wedding never took place.
+On their way to Sweden, Tęczyński was imprisoned by the Danes, who were then at war with the Swedes, and died in December 1563 in a prison in Copenhagen.

 Cecilia married Christopher II, Margrave of Baden-Rodemachern (1537–1575), in June 1564 in Stockholm.
 It is noted that the wedding was far less luxurious than that of her sister Anna, and that it seem to have taken place without much negotiation: the first contract had been signed as late as March the same year.
 Neither does there seem to have been any political purpose behind the marriage.